terraform-ibm-modules/ibmcloud-terratest-wrapper/README.md

 ### Dynamic IBM Cloud Region Support
 This test framework has support for selecting an IBM Region for your test dynamically, at run time.
 Currently this is done by selecting a VPC supported region available to your account that contains the least amount of currently active VPCs.
 You can access this feature in two ways:
 1. Use the [testhelper/GetBestVpcRegion()](https://pkg.go.dev/github.com/terraform-ibm-modules/ibmcloud-terratest-wrapper/testhelper#GetBestVpcRegion)
-1. Use a [default constructor](https://pkg.go.dev/github.com/terraform-ibm-modules/ibmcloud-terratest-wrapper/) which will call `GetBestVpcRegion()` and assign result to the `Region` field, if it had not been set previously.
+1. Use a [default constructor](https://pkg.go.dev/github.com/terraform-ibm-modules/ibmcloud-terratest-wrapper/testhelper#TestOptionsDefault) which will call `GetBestVpcRegion()` and assign result to the `Region` field, if it had not been set previously.

 #### Dynamic IBM Cloud Region Selection Configuration
-If the parameter `prefsFilePath` is not passed (empty) to the `GetBestVpcRegion()` function, all possible VPC regions available to the account will be queried in a non-sequenced order.
-In order to restrict the initial region list to query, and to assign a priority for selection, you can supply a YAML file to the function using `prefsFilePath`.
+If the parameter `prefsFilePath` is not passed (empty) to the `GetBestVpcRegion()` function, or the field `TestOptions.BestRegionYAMLPath` is not set when using the default constructor, all possible VPC regions available to the account will be queried in a non-sequenced order.
+In order to restrict the region list to query, and to assign a priority for selection, you can supply a YAML file to the function using `prefsFilePath`.
 The format of this YAML file is:
 ```yaml
 ---
 - name: us-east